rei-colina-experiments/ie-browser-extension-demo/README.md

 7. Use the installer built in `ie-demo/release/ie/` to install the extension in your Internet Explorer.
 6. After installing the extension, if you open Internet Explorer, you will get an `alert` dialog saying that the **background script** is working.
 7. If you navigate to https://www.github.com/ using Internet Explorer, you will get an `alert` dialog saying that the **content script** is working.
-8. If you open the Developers Tools --> Console, you will see the messages between the content and the background script:
+8. If you open the Developers Tools --> Console, you will see the messages between the content and the background scripts:
 ```
 Sending message 'Hello there!' to the background script...
 Backgound script responded with: Backgound job got the message 'Hello there!', and replied back!